Complexity Results in Team Semantics: Nonemptiness Is Not So Complex: Preliminaries

 \begin{proposition}[\cite{anttila2025convexteamlogics}] All formulas of $\PLNE$ satisfy the union closure and convexity properties.
 All formulas of $\PL$ additionally satisfy the empty team property, and hence also the downward closure and flatness properties. \end{proposition}

 \begin{proposition} For $\phi\in \PLNE$, $\phi$ has the empty team property iff $\phi\in \PL$. \end{proposition} \begin{proof} The right-to-left direction follows by Proposition \ref{cPLNE:prop:closure_props}.
 For the left-to-right direction, an easy induction on the complexity of $\phi$ shows that if $\NE$ occurs in $\phi$, then $\phi$ does not have the empty team property.
 We only give the disjunction case here.
 If $\phi=\psi\vee\chi$ and $\NE$ occurs in $\phi$, then it must occur in $\psi$ or $\chi$.
-If it occurs in $\psi$, then, by the induction hypothesis, $\psi$ does not have the empty team property, but then clearly neither does $\psi\vee\chi$.
-Similarly if $\NE$ occurs in $\chi$. \end{proof}
+Without loss of generality, assume that $\NE$ occurs in $\psi$.
+Then, by the induction hypothesis, $\psi$ does not have the empty team property, but then clearly neither does $\psi\vee\chi$. \end{proof}

 We also have that the team semantics of formulas of $\PL$ on singletons coincide with their standard single-valuation semantics: $\{v\}\models \alpha \iff v\models \alpha$.
 Therefore:

 \begin{proposition} For any $\alpha\in \PL$: